Regal Angelfish

 Water Quality: Intolerant of any kind of pollution or pH drop.
 Pristine oceanic parameters are mandatory: pH 8.2-8.4, specific gravity 1.025, temperature 24-27°C (75-81°F).
 Once settled and eating (which can take weeks), it becomes surprisingly long-lived.

-Compatibility and Tankmates: Considered the "Most Reef Safe" Angelfish among the large formats.
+Compatibility and Cohabitation: Considered the "Most Reef Safe" Angelfish among the large formats.
 Although in rare cases it might nip Zoanthids or clams, it almost always ignores most hard SPS and LPS corals.
 To be paired exclusively with submissive and peaceful species (Anthias, small Gobies, Blennies, and small wrasses).

-Aquarium Reproduction: Impossible in private aquariums.
+Aquarium Breeding: Impossible in private aquariums.
 In the wild, forms harems with one male and several females that court at dusk with ascending dances, releasing pelagic eggs that hatch as plankton.
 Commercial stock relies entirely on wild capture.

 Risks and Diseases: Has one of the highest post-capture mortality rates in the aquarium hobby (food refusal).
 It is essential to demand seeing the fish EATING AVIDLY in the store before purchase.
 Very sensitive to copper medication, preferring the use of chloroquine in case of infections (Ich, Velvet).